 There's always one in every group who'd happily skip dessert for a second entree.
 This one is for you.
 Meet the meat sundae: a filling, savory nod to America's favorite dessert.
 With layers of mashed potatoes, finely carved roast beef, sour cream, and cheddar cheese, you could easily mistake it for a slice of something sweet.
 There's even a cherry on top.
 A cherry tomato that is.
 Who said you can't have your (meat) cake and eat it too?

 You love wine, but let's face it: a lukewarm cabernet sounds less than appealing once the thermostat careens above 90.
 The ingenious solution?
 Turn your go-to cocktail into a slushy.
 With a little help from award-winning Finger Lakes wineries, this refreshing sipper blends red and white wines together with lemon-lime soda.
 At about the alcoholic intake of a beer, it's a creative way to beat the heat.
 You can find these at several different spots throughout the Fair.

 You come to a state fair as much to eat the food as you do to say you ate the food.
 Well, consider this your first stop to adventurous-eater bragging rights.
-At the Carr's Cove booth, snag a sample of deep-fried gator.
+At Stix and Things, snag a Gator on a Stick.
 You don't have to tell your friends that it (rather unceremoniously) tastes like chicken.
-If you're really feeling bold, order the kangaroo, which is also available in taste-tester portions.
+If you're really feeling bold, order the Kangaroo on a Stick.